National Hormone and Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone (Comprehensive Report)

-The HHS has identified 32 cases of CJD among the nearly 7,700 people in the United States who received NHPP pituitary hGH.
-None of the 32 people who got CJD began treatment with pituitary hGH after 1977, the year that the NHPP began producing pituitary hGH in a laboratory (headed by Dr. Albert Parlow) using a new purification step.
+The HHS has identified 33 cases of CJD among the nearly 7,700 people in the United States who received NHPP pituitary hGH.
+None of the 33 people who got CJD began treatment with pituitary hGH after 1977, the year that the NHPP began producing pituitary hGH in a laboratory (headed by Dr. Albert Parlow) using a new purification step.
+To date, data show that among the three countries that produced the most pituitary-derived hGH (France, United Kingdom, United States), the United States administered hGH to many more recipients but has had a much lower number of reported hGH-associated CJD cases.
+Scientists believe the new purification process substantially contributed to this lower overall risk of hGH-associated CJD.
 Today, the growth hormone used to treat patients is made biosynthetically and not from human pituitary glands.
 Biosynthetic growth hormone (bGH), also known as recombinant human growth hormone (rhGH), poses no threat of infection with CJD.

 Before bGH was available, several pharmaceutical companies made pituitary hGH.
 Some children treated in the U.S. received hormone produced by these companies when NHPP hGH was not available to them.
-Some of the 32 people with confirmed CJD received hGH from both the NHPP and a pharmaceutical company.
-Recently, the HHS has learned of an individual treated in the U.S. who developed CJD and received only commercial pituitary hGH.
+Some of the 33 people with confirmed CJD received hGH from both the NHPP and a pharmaceutical company.
+The HHS learned of an individual treated in the U.S. who developed CJD and received only commercial pituitary hGH.
 That person was not eligible for NHPP hGH and received pituitary hGH made by two pharmaceutical companies.

 How many people treated with pituitary hGH got CJD in other countries?